-Sabbatical Leaves Leaves Without Pay Sick Leave Plan Tenure Annual Review Not eligible: time in this appointment will not count toward sabbati- cal if subse- quently convert- ed to faculty appointment Eligible to apply 6 wks @ full pay; balance of semester @ half pay Not eligible: time in this appointment will not count toward sabbati- cal if subse- quently convert- ed to faculty appointment Encouraged but not required Not eligible Not eligibk 6 wks @ full pay; balance of semester @ half pay Not eligible: time in this appointment will not count toward sabbati- cal if subse- quently convert- ed to faculty appointment Encouraged but not required Not eligible Eligible to apply 6 wks @ full pay; balance of semester @ half pay Not eligible Encouraged but not required
+Sabbatical Leaves Leaves Without Pay Sick Leave / Paid Family Leave Tenure Annual Review Not eligible: time in this appointment will not count toward sabbati- cal if subse- quently convert- ed to faculty appointment Eligible to apply Sick-6 wks @ full pay; 9 wks or balance of semester @ half pay Not eligible: time in this appointment will not count toward sabbati- cal if subse- quently convert- ed to faculty appointment Encouraged but not required Not eligible: time in this appointment will not count toward sabbati- cal if subse- quently convert- ed to faculty appointment Eligible to apply Sick-6 wks @ full pay; 9 wks or balance of semester @ half pay Paid Family Leave- 12 wks, limited to 2 leaves with- in 5 yr period Not eligible: time in this appointment will not count toward sabbati- cal if subse- quently convert- ed to faculty appointment Required Not eligible: time in this appointment will not count toward sabbati- cal if subse- quently convert- ed to faculty appointment Eligible to apply Sick-6 wks @ full pay; 9 wks or balance of semester @ half pay Paid Family Leave- 12 wks, limited to 2 leaves with- in 5 yr period Not eligible: time in this appointment will not count toward sabbati- cal if subse- quently convert- ed to faculty appointment Required

-All full-time 12-month academic appointees are entitled to a one-month vacation.
-This is generally interpreted as 22 working days.

-All non-student academic positions, part-time and full-time, are covered under the Federal Social Security Program (FICA).

-These policies and practices also apply to faculty members who assume administrative positions.

-Optional accident insurance and supplemental life insurance plan available at employee's expense.
+- \ All full-time 12-month academic appointees are entitled to a one-month vacation.
+This is generally interpreted as 22 working days. - \\ All non-student academic positions, part-time and full-time, are covered under the Federal Social Security Program (FICA). - \\\ Available to those with 2 years of services. - \\\\ These policies and practices also apply to faculty members who assume administrative positions. - \\\\\\ Optional accident insurance and supplemental life insurance plan available at employee's expense.

-Librarians
+Librarians\

-Title Term of Appointment Termination Notice Due Retirement Plan Insurance for 100% FTE Appointments L100-4 Librarians: Librarian Associate Assistant Affiliate (Full- time) Non-Tenured: Initial: 1 yr Tenured: Indefinite Non-Tenured: in 1st yr, 3 mo in 2nd yr, 6 mo thereafter, 12 mo Tenured: Not applicable Plan 10 if appointed at 50% FTE or greater Life : Provided by IU, 2 X salary to \$50,000 maxi- mum till age 65 Medical: Optional (IU pays a portion) LIV1-4 Visiting Librarian 1 yr or less (2 yr maxi- mum) At least 1 pay period prior to end of present appointment.
-Notice com- parable to that required for faculty is en- couraged Plan 10 if appointed at 50% FTE or greater Life : Provided by IU, 2 X salary to \$50,000 maxi- mum till age 65 Medical: Optional (IU pays a portion)
+Title Term of Appointment Termination Notice Due Retirment Plan Insurance for 100% FTE Appointments LT1-4 Librarians: Librarian Associate Lib Assistant Lib Non-Tenured Initial appt 1-3 years Subsequent, 1 academic yr Tenured: Indefinite Non-Tenured 1st yr, 3 mo 2nd yr, 6 mo thereafter, 12 mo Tenured: Not applicable Plan 10 if appointed at 50% FTE or greater Life: Provided by IU, 2 X salary to \$50,000 maximum till age 65 Medical: Optional (IU pays a portion) LV1-4 Visiting Librarians 1 yr or less (2 yr maxi- mum) At least 1 pay period if term- ed prior to end of contract Plan 10 if appointed at 50% FTE or greater Life: Provided by IU, 2 X salary to \$50,000 maxi- mum till age 65 Medical: Optional (IU pays a portion)

-All full-time 12-month academic appointees are entitled to a one-month vacation.
-This is generally interpreted as 22 working days.

-All non-student academic positions, part-time and full-time, are covered under the Federal Social Security Program (FICA).

-These policies and practices also apply to faculty members who assume administrative positions.

-Optional accident insurance and supplemental life insurance plan available at employee's expense.
+- \ All full-time 12-month academic appointees are entitled to a one-month vacation.
+This is generally interpreted as 22 working days. - \\ All non-student academic positions, part-time and full-time, are covered under the Federal Social Security Program (FICA). - \\\ No accumulation of time countable toward sick leave. - \\\\ These policies and practices also apply to faculty members who assume administrative positions. - \\\\\ Optional accident insurance and supplemental life insurance plan available at employee's expense. - \\\\\\ Eligible if appointed at 100% FTE for 9 months or longer.